What is 5G home broadband?

 Home broadband speeds depend on your provider, package and where you live but, overall, they have been getting faster as the fibre technology has progressed.

-The average download speed of broadband in UK homes now stands at 50.4Mbps, according to the latest Ofcom data (September 2021).
-The speed has increased by 20% compared with November 2019, as households upgraded to faster speeds during the pandemic.
+The average download speed of broadband in UK homes now stands at 69.4Mbps (megabits per second), according to the latest Ofcom data (March 2023).
+This has increased by 17% year-on-year, as many households have upgraded to faster speeds, including full fibre connections.

 How fast is 5G home broadband?